 You can change the credit or debit card you use to pay for Squarespace at any time.
-All Squarespace subscriptions connected to a site, including a website, domains, and G Suite, are charged to the same card.
+We charge the same card for all Squarespace subscriptions connected to a site, including your website, domains, and Google Workspace.

 Before you begin

 When changing your billing credit card, keep in mind: